se-edu/se-book/javaTools/javaFXBasic/part01/part01.md

 5. Press `Finish`.
 If prompted to create a new directory, just press `OK`.

 Remove the `sample` package and its content.
 We will manually create our own package and resources in our tutorial.

+We will also have to set up the IDE further, so that warnings and errors show up correctly when working with Java 9:

+1. Go to the menu `File` → `Project Structure`.
+2. Under `Project language level:`, ensure that `9 - Modules, private methods in interfaces etc.` is selected.

 ## Create the Packages